Exact science and cutting-edge technology in health care

 A challenging programme composed by two renowned institutions

-The programme is offered in close collaboration between the imaging divisions of the UMC Utrecht and Eindhoven University of Technology (TU/e).
+The programme is offered in close collaboration between the imaging division of the UMC Utrecht and Eindhoven University of Technology (TU/e).
 Two leading organizations at the forefront of health care and technology.
 This collaboration tops a solid technological basis with strong links to research performed in a clinical setting.

 Are you a student with a clear interest in health care technology, a ‘beta-mindset’, a curiosity towards the natural sciences and medical imaging, and ambition in research?
 Do you have a background in natural or physical sciences, e.g. physics, mathematics, computer science or more applied technical sciences like biomedical engineering?
 This Master’s programme might just be a perfect fit.